edwardfpeterson/mctv/README.md

 ```
 node --max-old-space-size=8192 server.js
 ```
+Once the server starts downloading the entries of the dataset, it can begin being accessed.
+The entire dataset doesn't need to be loaded for it to work.
+It will just work based off of what its got at the moment.
 This will start the backend and the process of downloading the CSV data from its original source.
 Run
 ```